Bulgarians: Associated ethnic groups

-Bulgarians are considered most closely related to the neighbouring Macedonians.
-The ethnic Macedonians were considered Bulgarians by most ethnographers until the early 20th century and beyond with a big portion of them evidently self-identifying as such.
-The majority of the Slavic speakers of Greek Macedonia and part of the Torlak speakers in Serbia have also had a history of identifying as Bulgarians and being members of the Bulgarian Exarchate, which included most of the Torlak-speaking and Greek Macedonian territory.
-The greater part of these people were also considered Bulgarians by most ethnographers until the early 20th century and beyond.
+Bulgarians are considered most closely related to the Macedonians.
+The Slavic speakers of Greek Macedonia and the Torlak speakers in Serbia are also closely related to Bulgarians.

 Culture

 Language

 Bulgarians speak a South Slavic language which is mutually intelligible with Macedonian and to a lesser degree with Serbo-Croatian, especially the eastern dialects.
 The lexical similarities between Bulgarian and Macedonian are 86%, between Bulgarian and other Slavic languages between 71% and 80%, but with the Baltic languages they are 40–46%, while with English are about 20%.
 Less than a dozen Bulgarian words are derived from Turkic Bulgar.

 Bulgarian demonstrates some linguistic developments that set it apart from other Slavic languages shared with Romanian, Albanian and Greek (see Balkan language area).
 Bulgarian was influenced lexically by medieval and modern Greek, and Turkish.
 Medieval Bulgarian influenced the other South Slavic languages and Romanian.
 With Bulgarian and Russian there was a mutual influence in both directions.
-Both languages were official or a lingua franca of each other during the Middle Ages and the Cold War.
+Both languages were a lingua franca of each other during the Middle Ages.
 Recently, Bulgarian has borrowed many words from German, French and English.

 The Bulgarian language is spoken by the majority of the Bulgarian diaspora, but less so by the descendants of earlier emigrants to the U.S., Canada, Argentina and Brazil.

-Bulgarian linguists consider the officialized Macedonian language (since 1944) to be a local variation of Bulgarian, just as most ethnographers and linguists until the early 20th century considered the local Slavic speech in the Macedonian region.
+Bulgarian linguists consider the officialized Macedonian language (since 1944) to be a local codified variation of Bulgarian, just as most ethnographers and linguists until the early 20th century considered the local Slavic speech in the Macedonian region as Bulgarian dialects.
 The president of Bulgaria, Zhelyu Zhelev, declined to recognize Macedonian as a separate language when North Macedonia became a new independent state.
 The Bulgarian language is written in the Cyrillic script.